 |View All Fees||Wealthfront||Betterment||Fidelity Go||TD Ameritrade Essential Portfolios||Schwab Intelligent Portfolios|

-|Annual Fee - $5,000||0.0%||0.25%||0.35%||0.30%||0.00%|
+|Annual Fee - $5,000||0.25%||0.25%||0.35%||0.30%||0.00%|

-|Annual Fee - $25,000||0.15%||0.25%||0.35%||0.30%||0.00%|
+|Annual Fee - $25,000||0.25%||0.25%||0.35%||0.30%||0.00%|

-|Annual Fee - $50,000||0.20%||0.25%||0.35%||0.30%||0.00%|
+|Annual Fee - $50,000||0.25%||0.25%||0.35%||0.30%||0.00%|

-|Annual Fee - $100,000||0.23%||0.25%||0.35%||0.30%||0.00%|
+|Annual Fee - $100,000||0.25%||0.25%||0.35%||0.30%||0.00%|

 |Annual Fee - $1,000,000||0.25%||0.25%||0.35%||0.30%||0.00%|

-From there, Path helped me assess my potential monthly retirement spending, and I was able to link outside investment accounts and cash accounts, together with my home (linking your home simply means entering your address which pulls Redfin’s value estimate).
-All said and done, I added two Fidelity brokerage accounts and my home.
-This process is similar to Betterment’s RetireGuide tool or Personal Capital’s Retirement Planner tool.
+From there, Path helped me assess my potential monthly retirement spending, and I was able to link outside investment accounts and cash accounts, together with my home (connecting your home means entering your address which pulls Redfin’s value estimate).
+Over 10,000 institutions can be linked, and manual entry is available as well.

 With all the data incorporated, Path then does a quick calculation and tells you if you are on track for retirement or not.
 Unfortunately for my wife and I, according to Path, we were only 15% on track.
 The results screen also summarized the primary data points that went into the calculation with supplemental education, which was a nice touch.